matthewelstone/MS1/README.md

 My CSS was also mostly fine.
 I only needed to get rid of a couple of lines of code which weren't correct.
 <img src="assets/readmeimages/css-validation.png" width="700" height="300">

+### Known Bugs

+There is a slight overflow problem on the index page where there is about 15px of empty space on the right.
+I believe that this is caused by the div containig the